 This project will provide support to communities who have enacted their own community specific MRP laws to increase availability and awareness of their MRP Law, as set out in the Act.
 Activities eligible under this proposal could include publishing their laws on their website, the development of flyers or pamphlets for community members, or any activities increasing awareness and understanding of the law within First Nation communities.
 First Nations would be invited to submit a proposal for funds up to $25,000 to increase availability and awareness of their community-specific law.

 First Nations who choose to remain under the Provisional Federal Rules and decide not to enact a community-specific law under FHRMIRA will need to put in place administrative policies, procedures and systems to address applications filed in the courts.
 Policies and procedures will need to be developed to address the requirement when representation by the First Nation is necessary in the courts.
 Policies and procedures will be needed to address case management, communications and document flow/physical file management including security/confidentiality.
 An emphasis on ensuring confidentiality and impartial treatment is paramount.
 First Nations are invited to submit a proposal for funding up to $25,000 for operational considerations under the Provisional Federal Rules.

 First Nation governments enacting Matrimonial Real Property Laws pursuant to Family Homes on Reserves and Matrimonial Interests or Rights Act are encouraged to apply.

 For a copy of the proposal package click here:

-For a copy of the application in Word format, please contact:
+For a copy of the application in Word format or for further details about the funding criteria, please contact:

 Or fill out the form below.